Aliases for MET Gene

 GeneCards Summary for MET Gene

 MET (MET Proto-Oncogene, Receptor Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with MET include renal cell carcinoma, papillary and deafness, autosomal recessive, 97.
-Among its related pathways are Adherens junction and Axon guidance.
+Diseases associated with MET include Renal Cell Carcinoma, Papillary and Deafness, Autosomal Recessive, 97.
+Among its related pathways are Glioma and Bacterial invasion of epithelial cells.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is RYK.

 UniProtKB/Swiss-Prot for MET Gene